ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/ExchangeMAPITestSuiteDeploymentGuide.md

 This section describes the deployment of Exchange MAPI Protocol Test Suites on the test suite client and the SUT.
-Exchange MAPI Protocol Test Suites are packaged in a .zip file which is available on [Microsoft Connect](http://go.microsoft.com/fwlink/?LinkId=516921).
+Exchange MAPI Protocol Test Suites are packaged in a .zip file, available at [Microsoft Connect](http://go.microsoft.com/fwlink/?LinkId=516921).
 Once you've downloaded the test suites, perform the following steps to successfully configure the test suites.